What is an Inductive Sensor?

 Variable area type self-inductance sensor structure

-When the sensor works, the variation of armature length in the coil will cause the variation of the inductance of the coil.
+When the sensor operates, the variation of armature length within the coil causes changes in the coil's inductance.

 Solenoid type inductive sensor